svikhter/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

 > > xargs is a command that converts input into an argument to a command.
-It looks like it is useful when we need to apply a command to multiple filepaths, to search,or manipulate with multiple files.
-I will explore more.
+It is useful when we need to apply a command to multiple filepaths, to search,or manipulate with multiple files.

 An simple example (both commands create empty file).
 touch myfile1.txt .